not-even-wong/not-even-wong.github.io/_posts/2019-11-12-analysing-similarities-between-recipes-with-topic-modeling.md

 </tbody></table>
 </div>

-Now that I have a list of topics

-I then used gensim's LDA model to assign weights for each topic
+Now that I have a list of topics, I can use these to make sense of clustering.
+As with my earlier attempt, I merged all documents within each category of recipes into a single long document.
+I then used gensim's LDA model to assign weights for each topic for each document.
+The result is as shown: